Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 traces that went under it.
 According to the datasheet you should not have a ground plane (and I'm guessing signals) under the crystal traces to avoid added capacitance.

+## 2025-10-12

+The board bypass circuitry had an error, the board1 in and antenna connections were flipped on the switch.
+Put them in the right place.